np-mrd/npmrd_cross_domain_integration_docs/docs/identifier_update_breakdown.md

   - MaxLength: 20

 - doi_ingested <a name="doi_ingested"></a>
   - Description: Whether or not the provided `submission_doi` was ingested.
-If the string is blank then (there is no doi to ingest) then this value should be `ingested`.
+If the value is null (there is no doi to ingest) then this value should be null.
 It should only be `not_ingested` if the value was not ingested for some reason.
   - Example: `ingested`
   - Type: array
-  - One of: `ingested`, `not_ingested`
+  - One of: `ingested`, `not_ingested`, or null
   - `response_field`

 - doi_ingested <a name="doi_ingested"></a>
   - Description: Whether or not the provided `submission_pii` was ingested.
-If the string is blank then (there is no pii to ingest) then this value should be `ingested`.
+If the value is null (there is no pii to ingest) then this value should be null.
 It should only be `not_ingested` if the value was not ingested for some reason.
   - Example: `ingested`
   - Type: array
-  - One of: `ingested`, `not_ingested`
+  - One of: `ingested`, `not_ingested`, or null
   - `response_field`

 - pmid_ingested <a name="doi_ingested"></a>
   - Description: Whether or not the provided `submission_pmid` was ingested.
-If the string is blank then (there is no pmid to ingest) then this value should be `ingested`.
+If the value is null (there is no pmid to ingest) then this value should be null.
 It should only be `not_ingested` if the value was not ingested for some reason.
   - Example: `ingested`
   - Type: array
-  - One of: `ingested`, `not_ingested`
+  - One of: `ingested`, `not_ingested`, or null
   - `response_field`

 - identifier_ingestion_errors <a name="identifier_ingestion_errors"></a>